Canadian Tire: Brands

 Mastercraft-branded Robertson screwdriver.
 Certain brands in Canada are branded exclusively for Canadian Tire.

-Canadian Tire owns a number of house brands, with some of its most prominent including Mastercraft (tools), MotoMaster (automotive), as well as NOMA (household goods, particularly lights and Christmas lights) and Simoniz (car care products)—two brands for which Canadian Tire acquired the Canadian trademark rights.
+Canadian Tire owns a number of house brands.
+Some of its most prominent brands include Mastercraft (tools), MotoMaster (automotive), as well as NOMA (household goods, particularly lights and Christmas lights) and Simoniz (car care products)—two brands for which Canadian Tire acquired the Canadian trademark rights.

 In the 2010s, Canadian Tire began to expand its array of private labels in order to better compete with online retailers such as Amazon.
 In 2013, Canadian Tire launched Frank, a budget brand oriented towards household goods and grocery; the brand is known for packaging containing product-specific taglines involving its eponymous mascot—such as "Frank talks trash" (garbage bags), "Frank knows all aboot maple" (maple-flavoured coffee) and "Frank doesn't scrub you the wrong way" (dish sponges)—which became a viral trend in 2020.

 Canadian Tire owns the rights to three ice hockey equipment brands.
 In 2011, the company's purchase of the Forzani Group gave it the rights to the Hespeler and Victoriaville brands.
 In 2018, it acquired the trademarks of Sherwood Hockey.

 On May 10, 2017, Canadian Tire announced it would buy Padinox, the manufacturer of the Paderno kitchen equipment.

 Operations

 At the end of 2018, Canadian Tire employed 12,735 full-time and 17,951 part-time employees in the corporate structure.
 These figures do not include temporary employees or employees working for Associate Stores, petroleum stores or franchise stores.
-There is an in-house Triangle Learning Academy, an allusion to the triangular CTC logo for employee and Associate Store management training.
+There is an in-house Canadian Tire University (CTU) for employee and Associate Store management training.

 Financial services

 Canadian Tire Bank (CTB) is the company's retail deposit-taking and credit card issuing arm.
-They are held indirectly under the Canadian Tire Services, Limited, holding company, Canadian Tire Bank (CTB), a bank under Canada's Bank Act since 2003.
-Before 2003, all financing occurred under the Canadian Tire Financial Services.
-In 2014, The Bank of Nova Scotia acquired a 20% economic and voting interest in Canadian Tire Bank, with an option to acquire up to an additional 30% of the company within ten years (or require Canadian Tire buy back its existing 20% interest) at the then fair market value of the business for $500 million CAD in cash.
+They are held indirectly under the Canadian Tire Services, Limited holding company, Canadian Tire Bank, a bank under Canada's Bank Act since 2003.
+Before 2003, all financing occurred under Canadian Tire Financial Services.
+In 2014, The Bank of Nova Scotia acquired a 20% economic and voting interest in Canadian Tire Bank, with an option to acquire up to an additional 30% of the company within ten years (or require Canadian Tire to buy back its existing 20% interest) at the then fair market value of the business for $500 million CAD in cash.

-Ostensibly in tandem with Scotiabank's acquisition of a minority position in Canadian Tire Bank, Canadian Tire renamed its intermediary holding company Canadian Tire Financial Services Limited as Canadian Tire Services, Limited, effective January 1, 2015, dropping the moniker Canadian Tire Financial Services from use.
-Additionally, in approximately 2018, Canadian Tire rebranded its credit card-issuing online banking website as Canadian Tire Bank, removing the last vestige of Canadian Tire Financial Services from active use.
+Ostensibly in tandem with Scotiabank's acquisition of a minority position in Canadian Tire Bank, Canadian Tire renamed its intermediary holding company Canadian Tire Financial Services Limited as Canadian Tire Services, Limited, effective January 1, 2015, dropping the moniker "Canadian Tire Financial Services" from use.
+Around 2018, Canadian Tire rebranded its credit card-issuing online banking website as Canadian Tire Bank, removing the last vestige of "Canadian Tire Financial Services" from active use.